microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Sign in to Power BI Services.](media/PowerBI-Services-SignIn.png)

-3. Please select Workspace with name 'Engagement Accelerators – Manufacturing'.

-4. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in Dataset tab.
-We can create a Power BI Dashboard by pinning visuals from the reports.
+3. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully and the template has been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
 The image below shows the Reports tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

-> **Note:** A Dashboard is a collection of tiles/visualisation which are pinned from different reports to a single page where key KPI of business are defined.
+> **Note:** A Dashboard is a collection of tiles/visualization which are pinned from different reports to a single page.

 ![Screenshot to view the reports tab.](media/Reports-Tab.png)

-To **authenticate** the Power BI reports to access the datasources.
+To **authenticate** the Power BI reports to access the datasources:

-5. **Click** the 'Settings' icon on top right-side corner.
+4. **Click** the 'Settings' icon on top right-side corner.

-6. **Select** 'Settings'.
+5. **Select** 'Settings'.

 ![Authenticate Power BI Reports.](media/Authenticate-PowerBI.png)

-7. **Go to** 'Datasets' tab.
+6. **Go to** 'Datasets' tab.

 ![Go to Datasets.](media/Goto-DataSets.png)

-8. **Select** 'Campaign – Option C' Report.
+7. **Select** 'Campaign – Option C' Report.
-9. **Expand** Data source Credentials.
+8. **Expand** Data source credentials.
-10. **Click** Edit Credentials.
+9. **Click** Edit credentials.

 ![Select Campaign.](media/Select-Campaign.png)

-11. The 'Configure Campaign - Option C' dialogue box will pop up.
+10. The 'Configure Campaign - Option C' dialogue box will pop up.
-12. **Enter** Username as 'ManufacturingUser'.
+11. **Enter** Username as 'ManufacturingUser'.
-13. **Enter** the same password which was used for Azure deployment.
+12. **Enter** the same password which was used for Azure deployment.
-14. **Click** Sign in.
+13. **Click** Sign in.

 ![Configure Campaign.](media/Configure-Campaign.png)